Which dogs must be licensed?

 Dog licenses are issued by the Lebanon City Clerk's office during normal office hours.
 Please remember to bring your dog's current rabies certificate and spaying/neutering certificate, if applicable.

 Dog licenses can now be renewed online!
-You must provide your 2017 dog tag number (2017 tags were purple fire hydrants) and your email address.
+You must provide your 2018 dog tag number (2018 tags were green fire hydrants) and your email address.
 If your tag number is three digits or less, please DO NOT include the zeros prior to the tag number.

 Please note, additional fees are charged for online dog renewals by a third party; the fees are not retained by the City.